hashesDAO/docs/governance.md

 # Governance

 The Hashes DAO is a decentralized autonomous organization (DAO) governed by the global community of Hashes DAO NFT holders.
 The DAO has employed a paradigm of iterating through focused projects called "Permutations" to successively realise its vision.
-At a high level, the governance process for initiating a Permutation entails three phases: discussion, votes, and execution.
+At a high level, the governance process for starting a Permutation entails three phases: discussion, votes, and execution.

 ### Discussion